naturalis/docker-drupal/README.md

  - php [naturalis/drupal](https://store.docker.com/community/images/naturalis/drupal)
  - mysql
+ - traefik 2.x.x

  ## Install

  To get going you first should checkout this git repository.
 Then copy the env.dist to a .env file and change the parameters.
+ Also copy traefik/traefik-dev.toml to traefik/traefik.toml and change as desired.
  The default  setup is made for development purposes only.

  Then startup the building process by starting docker.